aleju03/WebNBA/README.md

 # WebNBA
 A web page that can display data from NBA using React as a framework and NBA.api as an api

-1. `npm install` para instalar dependencias
+1. `npm install` to install dependencies
 2. `npm start`

 ## Done
 - [x] See playerDetails
-- [x] Add "Force player search" to players ? and use fallback-image as their pfp **(Técnicamente sirve desde el backend pero no en frontend aún)** Esto lo que hace es buscar jugadores directamente desde el api y no del csv, sería como una búsqueda individual.
-Por defecto se está sacando los jugadores de un archivo .csv en /public para crear las player cards (SOLO NOMBRE Y FOTO DE PERFIL, osea ya cuando se clickea en el jugador y todo lo demás eso si se obtiene del api), ya que obtenerlos todos desde el api inicialmente serían más llamadas de lo que nos permite el plan freemium.
+- [x] Add "Force player search" to players ? and use fallback-image as their pfp **(Technically it works from the backend but not in the frontend yet)** This searches for players directly from the API and not from the CSV file, it would be like an individual search.
+By default, players are being fetched from a .csv file in /public to create the player cards (ONLY NAME AND PROFILE PICTURE, i.e., when you click on the player and everything else, that is obtained from the API), since obtaining them all from the API initially would be more calls than the freemium plan allows us.
 - [x] Fix Force Player search
 - [x] Button: Last 10 games on a playercard: View a player's last 10 games and their stats on every one of those games
-- [x] Button: Current season stats on a playercard = Stats de la season actual de ese jugador ( o si es un jugador viejo, las últimas stats registradas)
+- [x] Button: Current season stats on a playercard = Stats of the current season for that player (or if it's an old player, the last recorded stats)
-- [x] Equipos: Obtener todos los equipos del api con el param: conference (east y west), guardarlo en cache para no hacer muchas calls  y acomodarlos todos con team card con imagen y nombre de equipo (como en players), al hacer click se muestran estadísticas de la temporada actual
+- [x] Teams: Get all teams from the API with the param: conference (east and west), save it in cache to avoid making many calls, and arrange them all with team cards with image and team name (like in players), when clicked it shows statistics of the current season
-- [x] Agregar filtro por conferencia en los equipos
+- [x] Add conference filter to teams
 - [x] Add leaderboards module for current season
 - [x] Add conference filter to Leaderboard
-- [x] Agregar "Live Games" en Games para que el usuario pueda ver si hay algún partido de NBA ocurriendo en el momento. // Get games in live get("https://v2.nba.api-sports.io/games?live=all"); (Extra optional)
+- [x] Add "Live Games" in Games so the user can see if there is any NBA game happening at the moment. // Get games in live get("https://v2.nba.api-sports.io/games?live=all"); (Extra optional)
-- [x] Posibilidad de ver los últimos 10 partidos de un equipo (Obtener todos sus partidos por season=2023 del equipo y usar los ultimos 10 responses)
+- [x] Button to see the last 10 games of a team (Get all their games by season=2023 of the team and use the last 10 responses)

 ## TODO List
 gg